 3. Search in industries that need workers.
 Manufacturing, manual labor, customer service and restaurants tend to be more open to hiring people with criminal records because they have looser policies.
 Sanders says COVID-19 also greatly affected employers’ willingness to hire felons.
 “They’re willing to take a chance because they just need people,” he says.

 4. Be proactive.
 Once you get in front of someone, Sanders says it’s vital to pitch yourself and prove how you’ll be a good employee.
 “If you can present yourself as somebody who’s willing to go the extra mile, someone who’s willing to take initiative, you’d be surprised at how many people are willing to say ‘sure’ even if your background isn’t ideal.”

 5. Honesty is the best policy.
 Being honest is incredibly important when facing the initial “check-the-box” question: “Have you ever been convicted of a crime?”
 Almost every employer asks the question, so it’s vital to get the awkward out of the way and go ahead and deal with it.
 Says Sanders: “If they’re open to hiring people with convictions, they’re looking for people who take responsibility and are going to be honest with their employer going forward.”
-He adds that there’s no need to go into great detail about the conviction early in the process.
+He adds that there’s no need to go into great detail about the conviction on the front end.